energy costs payment

 No, all our support is free.

-We can’t fund debt repayments.
-However, we do provide debt advice and we can help you explore options to help manage your debt.
-We can also help negotiate with creditors over repayments and support you in some basic legal proceedings if needed.
-You may still wish to have legal representation.
+We provide debt advice and can help you explore options to help manage your debt.
+We can also help negotiate with creditors over repayments and support you in basic legal proceedings if needed.
+In some circumstances, we can consider helping you clear priority arrears.
+Please get in touch to see how we can support your situation.

 How confidential is caba?